 13-year-old *Siri loves reading and enjoys borrowing library books.
 Living with her single mother, she helps collect water every day.

 Siri’s mother recently started a job and works long days, returning home late.
 The two of them prepare dinner for the family before retiring for bed.
 Dreaming of a brighter future is difficult in Siri’s situation, but this year she began studying sciences and now aspires to study medicine at university.

-What are the challenges?
+What are the challenges for India?

+We know that education for India’s poorest children is the best way to lift them out of poverty.
 Calcutta Emmanuel School (CES) is an English-medium school with a reputation for academic excellence.
 Admission is reserved for the poorest children of Kolkata’s slums, and there are no fees.
 Students receive a free meal at lunchtimes, uniforms and shoes, and a free annual health check.